sebasku/python/README.md

 # python
-Python script which uses Instance metadata, gathers the required information about an instance, then saves all collected data to a file and place the file in S3 bucket.
+Python script which uses Instance metadata, gathers the required information about an instance, then saves all collected data to a file and places the file in S3 bucket.

 Stores info like:
 - Instance ID: